 Ms. Jennifer Boice, Special Assistant to the Board

-Ms. Boice worked for 25 years in the newspaper industry, primarily at the Tucson Citizen and briefly at USA Today.
+Ms. Boice worked for the ISGP in a number of capacities since 2010.
+Before that, she worked in the newspaper industry for 25 years, primarily at the Tucson Citizen and briefly at USA Today.
 She was the Editor of the Tucson Citizen when it was closed in 2009.
 Additional appointments at the Tucson Citizen included Business News Editor, Editor of the Online Department, and Senior Editor.
-She also was a business columnist.
-She received her M.B.A. from the University of Arizona and graduated from Pomona College in California with a degree in economics.
+She was also a business columnist.
+She received her M.B.A. from the University of Arizona and graduated from Pomona College in California with a degree in Economics.